Dog and Cat Licenses

 Pet Waste

-Clean and plentiful water is important to our families,
+Clean and plentiful water is important to our

-our environment, our economy and our quality of life.
+families, our environment, our economy and our quality of life.

-that animal waste from pets can pollute our waters?
-When left on the
+Did you know that animal waste from pets can pollute our waters?

-storm drains that carry it to our rivers, lakes, the ocean and
+snow and ice into storm drains that carry it to our rivers, lakes,

-as well as bacteria and disease-causing microorganisms that can cause
+concentration of nutrients as well as bacteria and disease-causing

 What you can do

-Pet owners or anyone who takes your pet for walks must
+Pet owners or anyone who takes your pet for walks

-Your municipality is required to adopt and enforce local pet-waste laws.
+Your municipality is required to adopt and enforce local pet-waste

-on any public or private property not owned or possessed by that person.
+waste deposited on any public or private property not owned or

-People with assistance animals such as Seeing Eye dogs are exempt.
+Seeing Eye dogs are exempt.

 Make sure you know what your municipality requires – and follow